-Housing Goals: Over the last twenty years, 14.9 percent of the new residential development in the interpretation of the first eight months of 1999 is 16.1 percent.
+Housing: Goals: Over the last twenty years, 14.9 percent of the new residential development in the unincorporated area has been constructed as affordable housing.
+Affordable housing production in the first eight months of 1999 is 16.
+I percent.
 This figure would be higher except that several of the subdivisions currently being built out are meeting their affordable requirement through transfers of credit or dedication of land for an affordable housing site.
+Since your September 28th hearing, applications for building permits for the 76-unit Vista Verde affordable housing project and the 44-unit San Andreas replacement farm worker housing project have been filed.